oikoweather/oiko-docs/docs/index.md

 or 80 years of weather data - so that you can focus on your analysis rather than spending hours or days downloading and processing raw data.

-You don't have to take our word for it - our data was/is used to:
+You don't have to take our word for it - here are some list of what our users do:

 * Predict crop yield for all of Northern India
 * Develop new building code for Poland